 Step 4: Obtain Licensure

 All dentists must obtain state licensure to practice.
 Requirements vary by state; however, all states require passage of the National Board Dental Examinations.
-This 2-part written exam covers dental sciences, ethics and clinical procedures.
+This 2-part written exam covers dental sciences, ethics, and clinical procedures.
 Additionally, all candidates must pass a practical examination administered or approved by their state's licensing board.
-States may also require prerequisites like first aid or CPR certification, a background check or an interview.
+States may also require prerequisites like first aid or CPR certification, a background check, or an interview.

-Step 5: Specialize
+Step 5: Consider a Specialization

-- Take continuing education courses.
+Take continuing education courses.
 While the ADA's online continuing education classes don't conclude with any kind of certification for licensed dentists, they can provide continuing education units.
 These courses focus on various aspects of running a dental practice, such as appointment control, as well as teaching dentists new procedures and techniques like air abrasion dentistry and crownless bridge work.
 Taking stand-alone continuing education courses may help dentists stay current with industry trends and expand their practices as professional dentists.